Franklin County, Ohio: Politics

 For most of the 20th century, Franklin County shared the heavy Republican bent of the rest of central Ohio, and was one of the more conservative urban counties in the nation.
 From 1896 to 1992, it went Republican all but five times, the last three of which were national Democratic landslides that saw the Democratic candidate win over 400 electoral votes.
 However, it has gone Democratic in every election since 1996, reflecting the Democratic trend in most other urban counties nationwide.
 Columbus and most of its northern and western suburbs lean Democratic, while the more blue-collar southern section of the county leans Republican.
 From 1996 to 2004, Democratic nominees carried the county by single digit margins, but it swung significantly in favor of Barack Obama in 2008.
 The county swung towards Democrats in every subsequent presidential election until 2024, when Democratic nominee Kamala Harris won the county with 63.0 percent of the vote and a 28.1 percent margin of victory.

 In Congress, it is split between two districts.
 Most of Columbus itself is in the 3rd district, represented by Democrat Joyce Beatty.
-The southwestern portion is in 15th district, represented by Republican Mike Carey.
+The southwestern portion is in the 15th district, represented by Republican Mike Carey.